What should you expect at Darkside Jiu-Jitsu?

 Welcome to the Darkside!
 We are a martial arts gym located minutes off of I-495 (past the Plainridge Park Casino).
 We pride ourselves in our positive training environment built from members who are dedicated to improving themselves as well as their training partners.

 Darkside Jiu-Jitsu specializes in submission-grappling and Muay Thai.
 We offer both adults and kids programs.
 Everyone begins their martial arts journey for a different reason.
 Whether you are looking to get in shape, hoping to learn self-defense, compete in Jiu-Jitsu, Muay Thai, or MMA, or just looking to train with a great group of people, Darkside Jiu-Jitsu is the gym for you!

-We are open 7 DAYS A WEEK.
 Come join the team!

 Head Jiu-Jitsu Instructor